danericp/python-projects/cheatsheet/python-env.md

 ### Python 3.x
 Both port and bind address are optional.
 For more details, please read the [official docs](https://docs.python.org/3/library/http.server.html).

-### Python 2.x
-Python 2.x can only accept port as a parameter Bind address parameter is not available.
-Python 2.x Docs.

 ## Module - Pip